VikParuchuri/vik-blog/about.md

 * A server that makes automated essay scoring easy to setup and use called [Scan](https://github.com/VikParuchuri/scan)
 * A tool to make analyzing your own quantified self data flexible and easy called [Realize](https://github.com/realizeapp/realize-core)

-In the past, I have worked as a US diplomat (Foreign Service Officer), a consultant, and an operations manager.
+In the past, I've been a US diplomat (Foreign Service Officer), a consultant, and an operations manager.